Engee documentation

 Yes

-# Follower angular velocity threshold — angular speed of the driven gear at which the maximum efficiency value is applied
+# Follower angular velocity threshold — the angular velocity of the driven gear at which the maximum efficiency value is applied

 Details

-The absolute value of the idler angular speed at which the maximum torque transmission efficiency value is achieved is .
-For values below this value, the efficiency is smoothed using a hyperbolic tangent function to 1, reducing the loss to 0.
+The absolute value of the angular velocity of the driven gear, at which the maximum value of the torque transmission efficiency is achieved, .
+At values below the specified value, the efficiency is smoothed using the hyperbolic tangent function to 1, reducing losses to 0.

-The angular velocity threshold value should be lower than the expected angular velocity during simulation.
-Higher values may cause the block to underestimate the efficiency loss.
-Very low values increase the computational cost of the simulation.
+The threshold value of the angular velocity should be lower than the expected angular velocity during the simulation.
+Higher values may cause the block to underestimate the loss of efficiency.
+Very low values increase the computational cost of modeling.

 Dependencies

-To use this parameter, set the Friction model parameter to `Temperature and load-dependent efficiency'.
+To use this parameter, set for the parameter Friction model meaning Temperature and load-dependent efficiency.

 Units